mtnygard/metron/README.md

 # GUI

 The Graphite GUI will be available on port 80 after boot.
-When using Vagrant, the GUI will be on port 80 of 33.33.33.10.
+When using a local VM, the GUI will be at http://33.33.33.10/.